renanvieira/phoenix-letter/README.md

                         Max number of empty receives before giving up --max N               Max number of messages to process from the source queue.
   --max-per-request N   Max number of messages to received from the source queue per request (this will be pass in the MaxNumberOfMessages param).
 Default: 10 (AWS API max limit)
+  --fifo                Flag that indicates you want to interact with a FIFO queue.
+  --group-id MESSAGE_GROUP_ID
+                        Value for the MessageGroupId (used in FIFO queues).
+Required if '--fifo' argument is passed.
+Default: NULL.
 ```

 * `--src`: Source Queue Name